Do the preparation task first. Then read the article and do the exercises to check your understanding.

 And chocolate companies are always testing out new flavours.
 One brand of chocolate bar recently asked people to try four new flavours of a chocolate and then vote on Facebook for their favourite.
 The bar with the most votes will be permanently added to their range.

-While crisps and other savoury snacks can be delicious, many people are worried that young people eat too many of these kinds of foods.
+While crisps, chocolate and other snacks can be delicious, many people are worried that young people eat too much of these kinds of foods.
 The Food Standards Agency (FSA) is a government organisation that is responsible for food safety and food hygiene in the UK.
 The FSA issued a warning recently that many children’s snacks contained dangerously high levels of salt.